akshay-krishna-2/WM-811K-W-GAN-model/README.md

 This approach significantly improves defect classification performance, especially for rare classes, while maintaining a compact model footprint.

 <p align="center">
   <img src="Donut.gif" width="500" alt="Demo">
 </p>

+The GIF above showcases the progressive improvement of WGAN-generated Donut defects across training epochs.
+Initially, the outputs are noisy and lack structure, but as training advances, the model begins to generate increasingly realistic and diverse wafer maps that closely resemble true Donut defect patterns.
+This demonstrates WGAN’s ability to capture complex data distributions and produce high-fidelity, varied samples, effectively augmenting the minority class and enhancing the robustness of downstream classifiers.